-- classification issues and blurring of categories and product designations; - transparency issues; - potential conflicts of interest; - financial stability issues - $\circ$ new channels for systemic risks e.g. cross-asset contagion and shock amplification; and - market integrity and market supervision issues.
+- classification issues and blurring of categories and product designations; - transparency issues; - potential conflicts of interest; - financial stability issues - o new channels, including cross-asset contagion and shock amplification, for systemic risks; and - market integrity and market supervision issues).

-IOSCO expects to consult publicly on recommendations regarding these issues, for the purpose of dealing with market integrity, market efficiency and investor protection, in late 2011 or early 2012.
+IOSCO expects to be in a position to consult publicly the recommendations regarding these issues for the purpose of dealing with market integrity, market efficiency and investor protection in late 2011 or early 2012.

-Further, the Task Force on Commodity Futures Markets (Task Force) was formed in September 2008 by IOSCO's Technical Committee, responding to calls for an examination of the functioning of certain commodity futures markets from the G8 Finance Ministers in 2008.
-Its most recent report was published in March 2009.
-In the intervening period, the Task Force has undertaken several streams of work on the functioning of commodity derivatives markets, particularly in relation to oil, and made recommendations to improve market transparency and overall functioning for consideration by the G20.
-The Task Force is currently undertaking work relating to the areas set out in the G20 Seoul Communiqué in November 2010.
+Further, the Task Force on Commodity Futures Markets (Task Force) was formed in September 2008 by the Technical Committee responding to calls for an examination of the functioning of certain commodity futures markets from the G8 Finance Ministers in 2008.
+The Task Force has undertaken several streams of work on the functioning of commodity derivatives markets, particularly in relation to oil, and made recommendations to improve market transparency and overall functioning for consideration by the G20.
+It is currently undertaking work relating to the areas set out in the G20 Seoul Communiqué in November 2010.
+On 15 September 2011, IOSCO published a new Task Force report on Principles for the Regulation and Supervision of Commodity Derivatives Markets.
+The report establishes internationally accepted principles for the regulation and supervision of commodity derivatives markets.
+These Principles address contract design, surveillance, disorderly markets, enforcement and information sharing and include recommendations for enhancing price discovery.

-In addition, competent authorities are taking more actions at national level to address the risks outlined above.
-For instance, the US SEC proposed in 2010 that US self-regulatory organizations (SROs) be required to establish a consolidated audit trail system that would enable competent authorities to track information related to trading orders received and executed across the securities markets.
+In addition, competent authorities are taking more actions at national level to address the risks For instance, the US SEC proposed in 2010 that US self-regulatory organizations (SROs) be required to establish a consolidated audit trail system that would enable competent authorities to track information related to trading orders received and executed across the securities markets.
 A consolidated audit trail system would help regulators keep pace with new technology and trading patterns in the markets.
 In some jurisdictions, an audit trail across markets trading the same securities has been developed (for example, Canada and Australia).